osteel/dime/README.md

 If Dime seemingly crashes for no reason or returns numbers that appear to be wrong, please file an issue [here](https://github.com/osteel/dime/issues) using the relevant template.

-Also feel free to open a [discussion](https://github.com/osteel/dime/discussions) for anything else related to the program (e.g. tax rules, how to report something in the spreadsheet, etc.).
+Also, feel free to open a [discussion](https://github.com/osteel/dime/discussions) for anything else related to the program (e.g. tax rules, how to report something in the spreadsheet, etc.).
 I cannot guarantee that I will personally reply, but someone else might.

 ## Contributing